techidaily/site-windows11/source/_posts/streamline-productivity-best-apps-to-turn-your-pcs-clock-into-an-animated-screensaver.md

  Its display is pretty basic; the time is shown on the screen in digital format, as well as the date—if you choose to include this.

- Apart from its screen-saving capability, this app can be used as a timer, which can be useful for[time management](https://www.makeuseof.com/time-management-mistakes-to-avoid/) and organization.
+ Apart from its screen-saving capability, this app can be used as a timer, which can be useful for [time management](https://www.makeuseof.com/time-management-mistakes-to-avoid/) and organization.
 It includes an option to add the seconds display to make this achievable.

 ![the Full Screen Clock App Settings](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/05/screenshot-showing-the-full-screen-clock-app-settings.jpg)